 Since the current data collection began in 1996-97, both the average number of daily occupied beds and available beds have been decreasing.
 The percentage occupancy of beds increased until 2016-17, after which there has been a year on year decrease.

 Note that the long term strategy for healthcare in Wales is to provide care closer to home by increasing community and GP services.
 More detail on this can be found in 'A healthier Wales: the long term plan for health and social care'.

 Advances in healthcare technology have also resulted in shorter lengths of stay and more day surgery.
-Data on average length of stay is available from the Information and statistics website.
+Data on average length of stay is available from PEDW online (Digital Health and Care Wales).

 Datasets and interactive tools

 Rydym yn croesawu galwadau a gohebiaeth yn Gymraeg / We welcome calls and correspondence in Welsh.

 Telephone: 0300 025 8099

 Rydym yn croesawu galwadau yn Gymraeg / We welcome calls in Welsh.